AztecProtocol/aztec-packages/docs/docs/aztec/concepts/smart_contracts/functions/inner_workings.md

 This means the results of these functions are verifiable and can be trusted, as they are part of the proof generation and verification process.
 This is unlike unconstrained functions, where results are provided by the PXE and are not verified.

 This makes `#[aztec(view)]` functions suitable for critical read-only operations where the integrity of the result is crucial.
 Unconstrained functions, on the other hand, are executed entirely client-side without generating any proofs.
-It is better to use `#[aztec(view)]` if the result of the function will affect some sort of state, and they can be used for cross-contract calls.
+It is better to use `#[aztec(view)]` if the result of the function will be used in another function that will affect state, and they can be used for cross-contract calls.

 `#[aztec(view)]` functions can be combined with other Aztec attributes like `#[aztec(private)]` or `#[aztec(public)]`.